Consumer News & Views

 "It's very surprising that Baby Boomer parents have not instilled in their kids some degree of understanding and appreciation for money," Hinton noted.
 He added, "This is why ACC is filling the gap and helping Millennials establish a relationship with a financial institution and gain some understanding of how money is made, spent and saved."

-The American Consumer Council is currently developing a series of new financial education videos for Millennials that will be released this year.
-ACC expects a strong response to the video series given the number of inquiries ACC has received from its 186,000 members.
+The American Consumer Council is currently developing a series of new financial education videos for Millennials that will be ready in 2017.
+ACC expects a strong response to the video series given the number of inquiries ACC has received from its 186,000+ members.

 ACC’s Friend of the Consumer Award Recognizes Outstanding Businesses.